onefangg/tp/docs/UserGuide.md

 * `incompleteo Monday 15:30`
 * `addo p/98765432 d/1: Jerry Favourite Cheese Cake c/Tuesday 15:30 m/Delivery r/Add Cheese`

 :exclamation: Note: You cannot specify which Natural Date you want.
-The natural date that is chosen by ReadyBakey based on your natural date input will be shown in the Response Box. (i.e. You cannot specify which Monday or Tuesday you want)
+ReadyBakey automatically assigns the closest Natural Date and it will be shown in the Response Box after the command is executed. (i.e. You cannot specify that you want the date to be the Monday or any natural date 10 weeks from now)

 --------------------------------------------------------------------------------------------------------------------